• Skip to primary navigation

 Tips

-• Remove the egg and buttermilk from the refrigerator at least one hour before you plan on starting the recipe.
+• Remove the egg and buttermilk from the refrigerator at least one hour before starting the recipe.

 • Since every oven is different, keep an eye on them during the last few minutes of baking.